sinfin/folio/README.md

 MacOS: `brew install exiftool`

-Every uploaded file will be processed and all the metadata will be saved to the `Folio::Image.file_metadata` field.
+Every uploaded file will be processed and all the metadata will be saved to the `Folio::File::Image.file_metadata` field.

-For a manual analysis of a file call `Dragonfly.app.fetch(Folio::Image.last.file_uid).metadata` or `rake folio:file:metadata` for batch processing of already downloaded but not processed files.
+For a manual analysis of a file call `Dragonfly.app.fetch(Folio::File::Image.last.file_uid).metadata` or `rake folio:file:metadata` for batch processing of already downloaded but not processed files.